Statistical tests

 • fisher.test()

-Conduct a chi-squared test of the null hypothesis that there is no association between treatment and response versus the alternative hypothesis that there is an association between treatment and response.
+Conduct a chi-squared test of the null hypothesis that there is no association between grade and radiation therapy versus the alternative hypothesis that there is an association between grade and radiation therapy.

-Do not reject the null hypothesis since the p-value is greater than the traditional threshold for significance of 0.05.
+Reject the null hypothesis since the p-value is less than the traditional threshold for significance of 0.05.

 Conduct a Fisher’s exact test (an alternative to the chi-squared test when any expected cell count is <5):